saraclohisey/maic_bpd_paper/markdown/manuscript.md

 The primary goal of carrying out parallel MAIC analyses between human and animal model BPD studies was to differentiate species-specific responses to injury, from core conserved disease mechanisms.
 The rodent analysis showed a more pronounced focus on pathways associated with extracellular matrix (ECM) remodelling, and wound healing (Figure 4A).
 The cause of this divergence is multifactorial but may be driven partly by the sample source bias inherent in the existing literature.
 Over half of the human studies used circulating blood samples (52.4%), which is ideal for capturing systemic immune and biomarker signals.
 Conversely, most of the rodent studies (19/20) used whole lung tissue, directly capturing the local pathology and the extensive tissue remodelling inherent to the structural component of BPD.
 Only 2 of our included human studies use lung tissue as their sample source, limiting our ability to explore this further using our methodology.

 Despite the difference in their systemic and local pathologies, the significant overlap between the prioritised human and rodent lists (163 genes) points towards a conserved set of critical mechanisms.
 This convergence is most clearly demonstrated by the shared presence of Interleukin-1 Receptor Type 2 (IL1R2) in the top ranked genes of the human (rank = 3) and rodent (rank = 3) datasets.
 This finding anchors the disease in the context of the perinatal hypoxic-inflammatory environment.
 IL1R2 is upregulated in acute hypoxia,32  and functions as a decoy receptor, acting as a crucial endogenous brake on the potent pro-inflammatory signalling cascade initiated by Interleukin-1 (IL-1) 33.
 The preterm lung is uniquely vulnerable to hypoxia, which can trigger a dangerous, self-amplifying cycle of injury and inflammation34.
-IL-1 antagonism has been shown to confer protection in rodent models of BPD (Bui et al., 2019; Nold et al., 2013), suggesting that IL1R2 may exert a protective role as an anti-inflammatory ‘brake’ protein in this context.
+IL-1 antagonism has been shown to confer protection in rodent models of BPD,35,36 suggesting that IL1R2 may exert a protective role as an anti-inflammatory ‘brake’ protein in this context.

 Throughout, the differential immune signal (leukocyte-cell-related immunity versus lymphoid-cell-related immunity) may represent a genuine biological difference occurring over the disease time course.
-While the leukocyte signal may represent the acute, innate driven injury phase, as BPD continues on a prolonged course it involves a broader and more protracted inflammatory process where the cells of the lymphoid lineage play a more influential, and potentially damaging role.
+While the leukocyte signal may represent the acute, innate driven injury phase, as BPD continues a prolonged course it involves a broader and more protracted inflammatory process where the cells of the lymphoid lineage play a more influential, and potentially damaging role.

 This study is based on the published literature and is intended to capture the current state of genome-wide BPD research.
 It is subject to several limitations.
 Firstly, blood is among the least invasive and most practical biological samples to collect in the NICU setting.
 As detailed above, this difference in sample source for human and rodent data represents a primary limitation on direct comparability and interpretation of tissue-specific pathology.
 Secondly, due to experimental methodologies, the rodent models of BPD included in this analysis may not accurately reflect the human disease but summarise the effects of hyperoxia induced during disease.
 Thirdly, due to key developmental differences - such as timing of alveolarisation and immune system maturation – the results may not be directly comparable between species.
 It is difficult to determine if some uncommon, enriched pathways reflect rodent-specific responses to experimental injury rather than universally conserved disease mechanisms.
 Finally, MAIC does not account for direction of effect, thus we are limited on how much we can infer about specific mechanisms.